5 Day Kakadu and Katherine Bird Watching Tour - 2nd Oct 2018 only

 • Seat in 4WD vehicle, with professional driver guide

 • Accommodation as stated

-• Mary River Wetlands lunch cruise
+• 2 hour Mary River Wetlands sunset cruise

 • 2 hour cruise through Nitmiluk (Katherine) Gorge

 • Kakadu National Park entry fee